anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

 In this document, the term "Registrar" is used throughout instead of "Join Registrar/Coordinator (JRC)".

-The term "installation network" refers to all devices in the installation and the network connections between them.
-The term "installation IP_address" refers to an address out of the set of addresses which are routable over the whole installation network.

 The term "installation" refers to all devices in the network and their interconnections, including Registrar, enrolled nodes with and without constrained Join Proxy functionality and Pledges.